 Furthermore, the study found that affirming core values worked to counteract ego depletion, leading to a more complete sense of self.

-It’s easy to see how this can influence one’s ability to work on behavior change.
+It’s easy to see how this can influence one’s ability to work on successful behavior change.
 With a higher level of self-control and a more complete view of who you are as a person, your ability to change increases significantly.

 Most of the time, core values operate on an unconscious level, meaning they will affect any decision we make automatically.
 The above study suggests that making them visible through positive affirmations affects our decisions in a more obvious, positive way.